 On Top of Wat Phra That Doi Suthep

 To reach the top of Wat Doi Suthep Temple, you must climb the 306 elegant steps of the Naga Staircase.
 There is also a funicular cable car to take you to the top, and the fare is 20 baht.
 Nagas are dragon-like deities in Hindu and Buddhist mythology, and these sacred serpents run the length of the staircase, guarding the gates to the entrance.
 Although they may seem daunting at first, the foliage-covered steps and their guardians are truly one of the highlights of the visit.

 When you reach the top, you will be rewarded with golden pagodas, shrines, bells, statues, holy Buddha relics and a golden chedi, one of the temple’s holiest structures.
 A legendary white elephant statue sits near the top of the Naga stairs.
 This is no ordinary elephant – it commemorates the sacred white elephant that carried the relics of the Buddha himself to the top of Doi Suthep mountain, trumpeted three times and then lay down to rest.

-There are numerous areas to pay respect to the shrines, kneel in prayer, and receive blessings with offerings and incense.
+There are numerous areas on the temple grounds to pay respect to the shrines, kneel in prayer, and receive blessings with offerings and incense.
 Elder monks offer blessings to those who wish to receive them in one of the two prayer rooms that are open to the public.

 The centerpiece of the experience for many visitors is the view from the summit.
 The view of Chiang Mai over the edge of the mountain shows the countryside spread out into the horizon, Chiang Mai city in perfect miniature, glittering at sunset like stars on earth.